Last updated on December 3rd, 2021 at 12:26 am

-How to make Christmas crackers with Victorian style
+How to make Christmas crackers with Victorian or kitchy country style.

-Commercial boxes of Christmas crackers are often very pricey, but you can make your own from paper napkins and pretty embellishments.
+Commercial boxes of Christmas crackers are often very pricey, but you can make your own Victorian style crackers from paper napkins and pretty embellishments.
+For a more country look, recycle Christmas wrapping paper or other pretty papers.

 - White paper doilies